Ireland–United States relations: Fenians

-After the American Civil War, authorities in the U.S. who were resentful of Britain's role in the war looked the other way as the Fenian Brotherhood plotted and even attempted an invasion of Canada.
-The Fenian Raids proved a failure but Irish American politicians, a growing power in the Democratic Party, demanded more independence for Ireland and made anti-British rhetoric—called "twisting the lion's tail"—a staple of election campaign appeals to the Irish vote.
+After the American Civil War, American officials who were resentful of British support to the Confederacy during the conflict looked the other way as the Fenian Brotherhood plotted and even attempted an invasion of Canada.
+The Fenian raids proved a failure but Irish American politicians, a growing power in the Democratic Party, demanded more independence for Ireland and made anti-British rhetoric—called "twisting the lion's tail"—a staple of election campaign appeals to the Irish vote.

 De Valera

 Éamon de Valera, a prominent figure in the Easter Rising and the Irish War of Independence, was himself born in New York City in 1882.
 His American citizenship spared him from execution for his role in the Easter Rising.

 De Valera went on to be named President of Dáil Éireann, and in May 1919 he visited the United States in this role.
 The mission had three objectives: to ask for official recognition of the Irish Republic, to float a loan to finance the work of the Government (and by extension, the Irish Republican Army), and to secure the support of the American people for the republic.
 His visit lasted from June 1919 to December 1920 and had mixed success.
 One negative outcome was the splitting of the Irish-American organisations into pro- and anti-de Valera factions.
 De Valera managed to raise $5,500,000 from American supporters, an amount that far exceeded the hopes of the Dáil.
 Of this, $500,000 was devoted to the American presidential campaign in 1920 which helped him gain wider public support there.
 In 1921, it was said that $1,466,000 had already been spent, and it is unclear when the net balance arrived in Ireland.
 Recognition was not forthcoming in the international sphere.
 He also had difficulties with various Irish-American leaders, such as John Devoy and Judge Daniel F. Cohalan, who resented the dominant position he established, preferring to retain their control over Irish affairs in the United States.